 Harvard lacrosse player Jessica Halpern was a junior when she suffered her first major sports injury: a torn anterior cruciate ligament (ACL) in her knee.

-It was that injury that brought her to New England Baptist Hospital and Dr. Mark Steiner.
-“Luckily, Dr. Steiner is one of the surgeons who works with the Harvard teams, so I was able to see him the next day,” Halpern explains.
-“He was so reassuring — he had done this exact surgery so many times on so many athletes — and explained exactly what would happen.”
+It was that injury that brought her to New England Baptist Hospital.
+“The doctors were so reassuring — they had done this exact surgery so many times on so many athletes — and explained exactly what would happen.”

 That expertise was reassuring for the nervous athlete.
 “Surgery is a big deal.
 You want to go somewhere where you feel comfortable,” says Halpern.
 “At New England Baptist, I felt like I was in such good hands.
 I know it will sound funny, but I didn’t even feel like I was at a hospital.
 I had been in the hospital before, and it was miserable.
 At the Baptist, I felt so cared for.
 Everyone showed deep concern for how I was doing —from prehab to surgery to rehab to being back on the field.”

-After consulting with Steiner, Halpern opted to have the damaged cartilage removed by scope rather than undergoing a complete repair.
+After consulting with NEBH physicians, Halpern opted to have the damaged cartilage removed by scope rather than undergoing a complete repair.
 “It was the difference between a five-week recovery and a five-month recovery,” she explains.
-“Dr. Steiner understood how much I wanted to play in my final season as a college athlete.”
+“The doctors understood how much I wanted to play in my final season as a college athlete.”